Thousands attend President Trump's rally in Omaha

 Support Local Journalism

-Local Democrats criticized Trump for having a large rally in the pandemic, calling it a superspreader event.
+Local Democrats criticized Trump for having a large rally during the pandemic, calling it a superspreader event.

 “This is a reckless act by a chaotic president,” said Jane Kleeb, chair of the Nebraska Democratic Party.